 - Make sure you have your income statements ready as well as your P&L and balance sheets.

 - Watch out for expenses that can’t be deducted under the 280E regulation.

 Speak to one of our experts for help filing your cannabis taxes.

 Despite the government shutdown, tax season has officially begun.
 Income tax-filing season will open January 27, 2020.
 You have until the deadline of July 15, 2020 to submit your business tax return (unless you qualify for an extension).

 Given that 2019 was the second year for California’s legal cannabis market, it’s important to get your taxes done early and correctly.

 Remember, states and Federal tax authorities are most concerned about collecting the right amount of tax revenue and a few mistakes on your tax returns could cost you additional penalties and fines.
 There is sure to be a lot of scrutiny on operators from both state regulators and the IRS who will be looking for reasons to penalize those who are not compliant.

 If last year’s case of Harborside vs. the IRS is any indication, the tax authorities are showing no mercy in prosecuting negligent or noncompliant cannabis operators.

-Here’s a general list of some information you should have at hand that you will share with your CPA so that they can accurately fill out your tax return.
+Here’s a general list of some information you should have at hand that you will share with your CPA so that they can accurately fill out your cannabis business tax return.